-: The artifact I found was

-(description) OR

-:

-One unit from my state was located near

-·· DAY 3 Find an artifact about your state in the Day 3 gallery, and/or use the computer station to discover the location of a unit from your state at 1:00 p.m. on July 3, 18

-The artifact I found was

-• (description) OR

-One unit from my state was located near

-: (fill in nearby landmark or unit)

-1 You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.

-GO TO GALLERY 11 NEVER FORGET WHAT THEY DID HERE

-450 GO TO GALLERY 11 NEVER FORGET WHAT THEY DID HERE "Stories in Stone" Monuments Station.
+: The artifact I found was : (description) : OR : One unit from my state was located near------------------------------------ ··· DAY 3 Find an artifact about your state in the Day 3 gallery, and/or use the compute station to discover the location of a unit from your state at 1:00 p.m. on July 3 : The artifact I found was : (description) OR : One unit from my state was located near (fill in nearby landmark or unit) 4 Just before you enter the next gallery, you will see the Wall of Faces - 500 of the 51,000 battle of Gettysburg casualties. • : ··· Find a soldier on the wall from your state, and record his name below.
+You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.
+You can find more information about each of these soldiers in the Resource You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.
+You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.
+GO TO GALLERY 11 NEVER FORGET WHAT THEY DID HERE "Stories in Stone" Monuments Station.
+You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.
+GO TO GALLERY 11 NEVER FORGET WHAT THEY DID HERE "Stories in Stone" Monuments Station.
 Search for a monument that commemorates the soldiers from your state.

-450 "Stories in Stone" Monuments Station.

-450 "Stories in Stone" Monuments Station.
+You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.
+GO TO GALLERY 11 NEVER FORGET WHAT THEY DID HERE "Stories in Stone" Monuments Station.
 Search for a monument that commemorates the soldiers from your state.

-"Stories in Stone" Monuments Station.
+How much did the monument originally cost?
+What is a unique feature or interesting fact about this monument?
+You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.
+GO TO GALLERY 11 NEVER FORGET WHAT THEY DID HERE "Stories in Stone" Monuments Station.
 Search for a monument that commemorates the soldiers from your state.
 How much did the monument originally cost?
 What is a unique feature or interesting fact about this monument?
+GO TO THE RESOURCE ROOM Explore the "Faces at Gettysburg" program to find out even more information on soldiers from your state.
+You can find more information about each of these soldiers in the Resource Room, to the left of the museum galleries exit, near the Group Lobby.
+GO TO GALLERY 11 NEVER FORGET WHAT THEY DID HERE "Stories in Stone" Monuments Station.
+Search for a monument that commemorates the soldiers from your state.
+How much did the monument originally cost?

-Gettysburg Museum of the American Civil War -
+- Gettysburg Museum of the American Civil War -